jjmedinaariza/modelling_book/docs/05-inference.md

 As you can see as the sample size grows the differences between the bootstrap confidence interval and the one that relies on the t Student model become more similar.

 Before we conclude this section, it is important to remember that the *resampling* distributions won't construct the sampling distribution.
 What they do is to show you how the sampling distribution may look like *if the population looked like your sample*.
-The center of the resampling distribution is generally not aligned with the center of the sampling distribution, although in practice the width of the re-sampling distribution in practice tends to match the width of the sampling distribution.
+The centre of the resampling distribution is generally not aligned with the centre of the sampling distribution, although in practice the width of the re-sampling distribution in practice tends to match the width of the sampling distribution.
 The following figure shows you how three resampling distributions compare to the sampling distribution of IQ for samples of size 30.

 ```r